perfsonar/perfsonar3.5-testpoint-docker/README.md

 This can be used to run perfSONAR Testpoint services on any OS that supports docker.

 Download the container:
->docker pull bltierney/perfsonar-testpoint
+>docker pull bltierney/perfsonar-testpoint-docker

+To register your perfSONAR testpoint, start a container shell, and edit the file /etc/perfsonar/lsregistrationdaemon.conf with the location and administrator information for your site.

+>docker run -it bltierney/perfsonar-testpoint-docker /bin/bash

+After editing lsregistrationdaemon.conf, exit and commit the change.
+> docker commit -m "added lsregistrationdaemon config settings" containerID bltierney/perfsonar-tools

 Run the container:
->docker run -d -P --net=host -v /var/run bltierney/perfsonar-testpoint
+>docker run -d -P --net=host -v /var/run perfsonar-testpoint

 ## Testing